teamplayer720/practice-boswell/README.md

  #    Christian Boswell

 ###    favorite tv show is Andor

-====
-    I like this show because of how it follows the Star Wars story of Rouge One
+    I like this show because of how it follows a side story called

+   Rouge One.
+This show helps fill in the gaps left before Rouge one and

+   help establish the main story even more.